Jose Guzman, Ph.D.Assistant Professor of Spanish

 Degrees: Ph.D.
 Latin American Literature, Universidad de Salamanca, Spain; M.A.
 Spanish Languages and Culture, Universidad de Salamanca, Spain; B.A.
 Philosophy, Pontificia Universidad Católica del Ecuador, Quito, Ecuador

 Joselo Guzmán was born in Ecuador where he spent the majority of his life.
 In 2001, he moved to the United States where he started teaching high school Spanish.
 After his second year as a Spanish teacher, he got a scholarship from the government of Spain to study Spanish Languages and Culture at the University of Salamanca, Spain.
 Following the completion of his masters, he continued on to get a Ph.D. in the Department of Spanish and Latin American Literature at the same university.
 Professor Guzman has published various articles and edited a book on contemporary Ecuadorian poetry.
-Moreover, he has taught all levels of Spanish language and literature at various universities in the Greater Boston area and is excited to join the faculty at Lasell College.
+Moreover, he has taught all levels of Spanish language and literature at various universities in the Greater Boston area.

 What is your teaching philosophy for Lasell courses?